tum-pbs/pbdl-book/physgrad-nn.md

 Second, SIP uses traditional first-order optimizers to determine $\Delta\theta$.
 As discussed, these solvers behave poorly in ill-conditioned settings which can also affect SIP performance when the network outputs lie on different scales.
-Some recent works address this issue and have proposed network optimization based on inversion~\citep{kFAC, elias2020hessian}.
+Some recent works address this issue and have proposed network optimization based on inversion.

 Third, while SIP training generally leads to more accurate solutions, measured in $x$ space, the same is not always true for the loss $L = \sum_i L_i$.
 SIP training weighs all examples equally, independent of their loss values.
 This can be useful, but it can cause problems in examples where regions with overly small or large curvatures $|\frac{\partial^2L}{\partial x^2}|$ distort the importance of samples.
-**update from email , weighted by curvature?**
 In these cases, or when the accuracy in $x$ space is not important, like in control tasks, traditional training methods may perform better than SIP training.

-% , independent of their weight in $L$.

 ### Similarities to supervised training

 Interestingly, the SIP training resembles the supervised approaches from {doc}`supervised`.
 It effectively yields a method that provides reliable updates which are computed on-the-fly, at training time.
-The inverse simulator provides the desired inversion, possibly with a high-order method, and avoids the averaging of multi modal solutions.
+The inverse simulator provides the desired inversion, possibly with a high-order method, and avoids the averaging of multi modal solutions (cf. {doc}`intro-teaser`).

 The latter is one of the main advantages of this setup: a pre-computed data set can not take multi-modality into account, and hence inevitably leads to